-As the law currently stands almost anyone with as little as a weekend's training can put needles in your body; so long as they do not call themselves Acupuncturists, or infer that they are.
+As the law currently stands almost anyone can insert needles into your body; so long as they do not call themselves Acupuncturists, or infer that they are.
 That is a fact.

-We now have a plethora of dry needle therapists who are not registered Acupuncturists - hence the use of the term dry needling.
-Their training can be as short as a weekend course or less.
+We now have a plethora of dry needle therapists.
+They are not registered Acupuncturists - hence the use of the term dry needling.
+Their training can be as short as a weekend course.
 Yes!
-Some do more, most do less.
+Some do more, most do not.
 That is a Fact.

 When you are choosing your Acupuncturist you need to make sure he or she is a registered Acupuncturist.
 How do you do that?
 Check the AHPRA Practitioner register and/or check the Australian Acupuncture and Chinese Medicine Association (AACMA) register.

 Make sure you are in safe hands, consult a registered Acupuncturist.

 Saturday 9.00am - 12.00pm

 0419 375 596

 © 2020 Design & content Greg Horgan.
 Illustrations & logo design El Horgan